By Diane Dennis

 It's no secret that almost every company goes through those excruciatingly tight times and the bills are piling up.

-During those tight times and/or should you decide to grow your business when those opportune, yet fleeting, opportunities present themselves consider factoring your construction invoices.
+During those tight times, and/or should you decide to grow your business when those wonderful but sometimes fleeting opportunities present themselves , consider looking into factoring your construction invoices.